 Specific standards and teaching strategies have been identified for targeted courses to establish quality learning opportunities for first-year students.
-At every opportunity, librarians seek to serve as research consultants and pedagogical guides to facilitate the successful delivery of information literacy content by teaching faculty in the disciplines.
+At every opportunity, librarians seek to serve as research consultants to facilitate the successful delivery of information literacy content by teaching faculty in the disciplines.

 Targeted First-year Courses:

 Upper-Division Library Information Literacy Curriculum